SweetBubbleTea/league-stat-tracker/README.md

 ![website](https://img.shields.io/website?url=https%3A%2F%2Fleague-stat-tracker.herokuapp.com)
 ![last commit](https://img.shields.io/github/last-commit/sweetbubbletea/league-stat-tracker)

-A web application that is designed to provide statistical data for each game that was previously played in League of Legends.
+A web application that is designed to provide statistical data for both League of Legends and Riot Games.
-The web application provides data on champion mastery, win rate, itemization, creep score, KDA, and many more.
+For League, it provides data on champion mastery, win rate, itemization, creep score, KDA, and many more.
+For Valorant, it supplies a leaderboard, and many more.

 ## Disclaimers